Pancake: Kenya

 In Kenya, pancakes are eaten for breakfast as an alternative to bread.
 They are served plain with the sugar already added to the batter to sweeten them.
 Kenyan pancakes are similar to English pancakes and French crepes.

 South Africa

 A "pancake" in South Africa is a crêpe.
 In Afrikaans, it is known as a pannekoek (plural pannekoeke) and, traditionally, is prepared on gas stoves and eaten on wet and cold days.
 Pannekoeke are usually served with cinnamon-flavoured sugar (and, sometimes, lemon juice) that is either allowed to dissolve into and soften them or, if their crispy texture is to be retained, eaten immediately.
 They are a staple at Dutch Reformed Church fêtes.

 Plaatkoekies ("flapjacks", or lit. "plate cookies") are American-style "silver dollar" pancakes.

 Uganda

-In Uganda, pancakes are locally made with bananas (one of the staple foods of the country) and usually served as a breakfast or as a snack option.
+In Uganda, Kabalagala are banana pancakes made from very ripe ndizi bananas and cassava flour.
+The pancakes are locally made with bananas (one of the staple foods of the country) and usually served as a breakfast or as a snack option.